ethpandaops/tooling-wishlist/completed/hive-wrapper-local-testnets.md

 # Wrapper for Hive to run local testnets

+## Deprecated
+We chose to go ahead with the kurtosis approach of testnets rather than relying on hive for this layer of the testing stack.
 ## Introduction:
 Hive is a testing framework that allows us to test multiple parts of the EL/CL stack in a single environment.
 It is an integral testing framework established to assure compliance of various Ethereum client implementations with specification.